tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-three-node-vertica-sandbox-vms-on-mac.markdown

 If you installed Vertica on a single node without specifying the IP address or hostname (or you used localhost), you cannot expand the cluster.
 You must reinstall Vertica and specify an IP address or hostname that is not localhost/127.0.0.1.
 {% endblockquote %}

-This problem seems insurmountable to me unless you are a good Linux hacker and/or willing to do a fresh reinstallation of Vertica on that VM.
+This problem seems insurmountable to me unless you are a Linux hacker and/or willing to do a fresh reinstallation of Vertica on that VM.

 ### Installing Vertica Community Edition on a fresh VM